 [Profile]

-Climbing mountains throughout the four seasons in tune with the rhythm of nature.
-A multi-talented mountain guide who conveys the charm of a wide range of mountains, from general traverses to variation routes, from river climbing to backcountry riding.
+I climb mountains throughout the four seasons, in harmony with the rhythm of nature.
+I am a versatile mountain guide who conveys the wide range of mountain attractions, from general traverses to challenging routes, from canyoning to backcountry riding.

 [Qualifications]